dpkgsoft/pinger/README.md

 # What is Pinger?
-Pinger is program which used  in VasyaBot Chat Manager to ping sites or IP.
+Pinger is a program which used  in VasyaBot Chat Manager to ping sites or IP.

 ## How to use it in VasyaBot Chat Manager?
 At first, bot's VK placement is https://vk.com/vasyabotcmdev.
 Please send a request to join and write us: https://vk.me/dpkgsoft

-Than you can invite bot to some chats and use command `!whois <domain>`, for example `!whois 1.1.1.1` or `!whois xorek.cloud`.
+Than you can invite bot to some chats and use command `!ping <domain>`, for example `!ping 1.1.1.1` or `!ping xorek.cloud`.
 You can use other prefix if you set it.

 # How to install Pinger?
 You need NodeJS 16.x and git installed.